License Plates & Placards in MaineCompare Car Insurance Quotes in 3 Steps

 - Street rod plates are meant for vehicles built before 1949 that have been altered, or for replicas of such vehicles.

-To apply for one of the plates, complete the appropriate affidavit, signed by a notary public or your attorney.
+To apply for one of the plates, complete an Antique Auto Custom Vehicle Horseless Carriage Street Rod Registration Affidavit (Form MV-65), signed by a notary public or your attorney.
 Make sure to keep a copy of the form inside the vehicle.

 Submit the form to a motor vehicle office.
 The cost for the plates are as follows: